 Are Alkaline 88 water benefits the real deal?
 That’s the question I’ll answer for you today.

-Good afternoon, I’m your host, Hercules.
+Good afternoon, I’m your host, Pete.
 I’ve been mighty busy lately adding tons of valuable alkaline water content to Alkaline Water Machine Source.

 In under a year, I’ve turned this site into a certified alkaline water authority.
 During my many hours of research, I’ve come across alkaline water products that are legit, and of course, not so legit.